ivyl/ivyl.github.com/_posts/2012-10-30-mvvm-for-mere-mortals.md

 ## Oh wow, C#? .NET?
 WPF?!

-You won't hear from me on this topic very often, it's just not my world.
+You won't hear from me on those topics very often.
 Recently I had to do few thing in mentioned technology and I spent waaaaay too much time trying to deal with it, and after all it rendered as simple.

 ## What's the fuss?